Collision Avoidance Assist

 Forward Collision Warning operates only when driving between approximately 3 mph (5 km/h) and 124 mph (200 km/h).

 Automatic Emergency Braking

-Model Y is designed to determine the distance from a detected object traveling in front of it.
-When a frontal collision is considered unavoidable, Automatic Emergency Braking is designed to apply the brakes to reduce the vehicle's speed and therefore, the severity of the impact.
+Model Y is designed to determine the distance from detected objects.
+When a collision is considered unavoidable, Automatic Emergency Braking is designed to apply the brakes to reduce the vehicle's speed and therefore, the severity of the impact.
 The amount of speed that is reduced depends on many factors, including driving speed and environment.